 Using some of your institution's characteristics, a group of comparison institutions was selected for you.
-The characteristics include in the Plains region.
+The characteristics include Public, 2-year, degree-granting institutions in the outlying areas other than Puerto Rico, 4 Year Institutions.
 This comparison group includes the following 3 institutions:

 - Northern Marianas College (Saipan, MP)

 - ▶ Pacific Islands University (Mangilao, GU)

-- University of Guam (Mangilao, GU)
+- ▶ University of Guam (Mangilao, GU)

 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2010
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2011

-NOTE: For this survey year, institutions were required to report race and ethnicity using the 1997 (new) Office of Management and Budget categories.
-For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
+NOTE: For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
 Median values for the comparison group will not add to 100 percent.
 See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
 N is the number of institutions in the comparison group.